ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

             .. toctree::

-                chapter_A/index
+                section_A/index
-                chapter_B/index
+                section_B/index

-    .. tab:: chapter_A/index.rst
+    .. tab:: section_A/index.rst

         .. code-block:: rst

-            Chapter A
+            Section A
             #########

-            This is the content of the `chapter_A/index.rst` file.
+            This is the content of the `section_A/index.rst` file.

             .. toctree::